jesseraypaulsen/nodecards/README.md

 DONE

+- deploy on <s>a cloud service</s> Vercel.<span style="font-size: 1.2em; color:green">✔</span>
+- chore: package.json > build script for Vercel, could not find index.html because the path was not specified.
+The fulfillment of this task allowed the app to be deployed on Vercel, effortlessly.
+It was shocking.<span style="font-size: 1.2em; color:green">✔</span>
 - feat: scale a nodecard's dom element when zooming the graph <span style="font-size: 1.2em; color:green">✔</span>

 - bug: sometimes dom element becomes decoupled somehow from graph node when double-click and drag happen in immediate succession on an inert node, followed by the exception "getCanvasPosition is undefined" <span style="font-size: 1.2em; color:green">✔</span>